magento/merchdocs/src/catalog/navigation-top.md

 ## Set the top navigation

-See “[Creating Categories]({% link catalog/category-create.md %})” to define the category structure of the main menu.
+In order for the desired category to appear in the top navigation of your store, you need to complete the following steps:

+### Step 1: Create a Category

+1. On the _Admin_ sidebar, go to **Catalog** > **Categories**.

+1. Set **Store View** to determine where the new category is to be available.

+1. In the category tree, select the parent category of the new category.

+   {:.bs-callout-info}
+   The parent is one level above the new category.
+Since this category name does not appear as an option in the menu, make sure your new category has Level2 and not root.

+   {:.bs-callout-info}
+   If you’re starting from the beginning without any data, there might be only two categories in the list: _Default Category_, which is the root, and an _Example category_.

+1. Click <span class="btn">Add Subcategory</span>.

+1. Complete the basic information with following settings:

+   - set **Enable Category** to `Yes`
+   - set **Include in Menu** to `Yes`

+1. In Display Setting set **Anchor** to `Yes`.

+1. Complete the other [category setting]({% link catalog/category-create.md %}) information, if necessary.

+1. When complete, click <span class="btn">Save</span>.

 For a multistore installation, a different main menu can be assigned as the [root category]({% link catalog/category-root.md %}) for each [store]({% link stores/stores-all-create-store.md %}).

-## Set the depth of the top navigation
+### Step 2: Set the depth of the top navigation

 1. On the _Admin_ sidebar, go to **Stores** > _Settings_ > **Configuration**.